krumIO/docker-pwa-sample/README.md

 # This is a sample project to demonstrate using Docker Images in development
+### Please feel free to open issues with suggestions or questions!

 UI Service is based on: [PWA Starter Kit](https://polymer.github.io/pwa-starter-kit/setup/)

 ## Running Locally:
+We have already published an image to our docker registry, which is publicly available. <br>
+This can be pulled using `docker pull krumware/docker-pwa-sample`.

+To run, use `docker run krumware/docker-pwa-sample` <br>
+You'll notice that if we hit the local address http://localhost:8081, it is inaccessible.
+This is because we have not yet _published_ that port to the local system.
+We need to use the -p argument to tell docker to assign the binding of `{ourport}:{containerport}`<br>

+Try to run again using `docker run -p 8081:8081 krumware/docker-pwa-sample`

+## Building Locally:

 In this case, the Dockerfile contains the dependencies to run the application.
-In order to properly build
+In order to properly include the application source files, you need to clone the PWA Starter Kit:
 `git clone --depth 1 https://github.com/Polymer/pwa-starter-kit my-app`

-## Building Locally:

 To build locally, use common docker build syntax from the project directory.
 For example:
-`docker build . -t krumware/docker-pwa-sample:latest`
+`docker build . -t yourdockerhubusername/docker-pwa-sample:latest`

-## Pulling
-This image can be pulled and run from `krumware/docker-pwa-sample`

- -or-

-`docker-compose pull`

--or simply-

-`docker-compose up`

-## Using SSL
+## Running and developing locally
+To demonstrate volume mounting and the usage docker-compose.yml file and of a docker-compose.override.yml file, we have included an example of using this project in local development.

+If we include a docker-compose.override.yml file we separate our "development" cases into a separate file, which makes for easier management.

+Instead of `docker run ...` Try running `docker-compose up`.<br>
+This will launch the service with the publish options already defined.
+(You can see these defined in docker-compose.yml)

+Now, assuming you have already cloned the files referenced in the section above.
+Try uncommenting the sections noted in the **docker-compose.override.yml** file, which include the volume mounts.<br>
+NOTE: only one of the volume mounts is necessary.
+There is an additional volume mount which is used as a sample for the slim image.

+## Running multiple services and extra options
+What if we want to run a load balancer, one that supports SSL termination for us in development?

-Follow the instructions for generating certificates, located at [https://github.com/krumIO/nginx-proxy-pwa](https://github.com/krumIO/nginx-proxy-pwa).
+For this, follow the instructions for generating certificates, located at [https://github.com/krumIO/nginx-proxy-pwa](https://github.com/krumIO/nginx-proxy-pwa).

 This same repository uses a publibly available image for an NGINX Proxy that sets appropriate header flags for http2/push support.
 Add your certs to a new folder at the project root directory of `/certs`

+Now that these are generated, uncomment the load balancer service in the **docker.compose.yml** file.

+Simply run `docker-compose up`, and notice both stacks.<br>
+Now, per the ports published for the nginx-proxy-pwa service, navigate your browser to **https**://localhost:8443.<br>
+You should also still be able to access **http**://localhost:8081, just without the SSL<br>

 ## More Notes:

 To preserve the sample, `my-app` and the folder `/certs` have been added to a .gitignore file.
 If you are wondering why your changes to my-app are not commitable or bing picked up by Git, this is probably the reason.

+If running the build commands seemingly go unresponsive, you may try temporarily disabling your virus scanning.

 If on windows and seeing the error: `'Mount denied:\nThe source path "\\\\var\\\\run\\\\docker.sock:/tmp/docker.sock"\nis not a valid Windows path'`.
  - As of 10/24/2018, there is still a bug in docker-compose for windows.
 A fix has made it to the Edge channel of docker, but is not yet in stable.